openaustralia/theyvoteforyou/design_docs/user-questions.md

 ## Person

 * Who is this person?
-    * What is there name?
+    * What is their name?
     * Do they have a special role? (e.g. Minister/Front bench)
     * What do they look like?
     * What/where is their electorate?